tkent198/modRSW_EnKF/README.md

 c2  | 0.1Hr/(Fr)^2

-The default parameters for this test assimilatrion are:
+The default parameters for this test assimilation are:

 Parameter      | Values
 ------------- | -------------